 5. Apply for scholarships and grants

 Scholarships and grants offer amazing benefits to college students who qualify.
-You could end up getting a college education for free if you’re approved for multiple ones.
+You could end up getting a college education for free if you are successful at getting enough scholarship and grant money.

-Regardless of what year of college you’re in, you should continuously search and apply for scholarships and grants.
-This is a great option when considering how to pay college tuition because it’s free money after all, and you don’t need to pay it back like a student loan.
-Not a bad strategy when considering how to pay for college.
+Regardless of what year of college you’re in, you should continuously search for scholarships and grants.
+This is a great option when considering how to pay college tuition because it’s free money you don’t have to repay.

 Visit your financial aid department to research different scholarships, awards, and grants that you could qualify for.
 Browse your local paper and community bulletin board for organizations and companies in your area that may offer financial aid for college students.

-Also, check out groups and other affiliations that you or your parents may be a part of.
-They may offer small grants for college students as well.
+Also, check out groups that you or your parents may be a part of.
+They may offer small grants for college students.

-If you don’t bring up the topic of paying less money, your chosen school won’t automatically offer it.
-Don’t be afraid to ask and to get that discussion going when creating a plan around how to pay for college.
+If you don’t bring up the topic of reducing your tuition, your chosen school won’t automatically offer options.
+Don’t be afraid to get a discussion when you’re deciding how to pay college tuition.

 7. Consider community college classes

-By staying close to home, or living with your parents, you can save a lot of money and get much closer to earning your degree.
+By staying close to home and potentially living with your parents, you can save a lot of money and get much closer to earning your degree.
 Then, after a few years, you can head off to a larger university or out-of-state college to finish your schooling without taking on nearly as much debt.

 How to pay for college while enrolled

-There are so many options at your disposal when it comes to researching how to pay for college.
-It’s all about deciding on what strategies work best for your financial situation.
+There are so many options available when you’re researching how to pay for college tuition.
+You just need to decide what strategies will work best for your financial situation.

-Use these tips to minimize student loan debt and get your career on the best track right away.
-You’ll be able to reduce the financial strain while still getting a great education in the long-run.
+Use these tips to minimize student loan debt, and you’ll be able to reduce the financial strain while still getting a great education.

 Need a student loan?Here are our top student loan lenders of 2018!